quixio/quix-streams/README.md

 and more.

 Quix Streams provides a seamless integration with Quix Platform via `Application.Quix()` class.
-This class will automatically configre the Application using Quix SDK Token.
+This class will automatically configure the Application using Quix SDK Token.
 <br>
 If you are running this within the Quix platform it will be configured automatically.